Kruger, Lesotho and Zululand

-Day 11 Alternating between the highlands and lowlands will continue today as we head for the tropical lowlands of South Africa's most famous national park and home for fifteen years to our tour leader: Kruger National Park.
+Day 11 Alternating between the highlands and lowlands will continue today as we head for the tropical lowlands of South Africa's most famous national park, Kruger National Park, home for fifteen years to our tour leader.
 En route we may pause at Kaapschehoop to try for Blue Swallow, Gurney's Sugarbird and Rufous-throated Wryneck, but we will hope to arrive in time to enjoy a bird- and mammal-filled afternoon in the Skukuza area.
-The list of potential species is long and impressive and includes Crested and Natal Francolins, Yellow-fronted Canary, Red-billed Firefinch, Blue-breasted Cordon-bleu, Village Indigobird, Bronze Mannikin, Pin-tailed Whydah, Village and Spectacled Weavers, Lesser and Southern Masked-weavers, Red-billed Buffalo-weaver, Southern Grey-headed Sparrow, Mariqua, White-breasted, Collared and Scarlet-chested Sunbirds, Violet-backed Starling, Red-billed Oxpecker, Cape Glossy-starling, White Helmetshrike, Magpie and Red-backed Shrikes, Black-backed Puffback, Brubru, Chinspot Batis, African Paradise-flycatcher, Ashy Flycatcher, Tawny-flanked Prinia, Rattling Cisticola, Cape Crombec, Yellow-breasted Apalis, White-browed Robin-chat, African Black-headed Oriole, Southern Black-flycatcher, African Pied Wagtail, Southern Yellow-billed, African Grey and Southern Red-billed Hornbills, Green Woodhoopoe, Eurasian (African) Hoopoe, Little, Southern Carmine, European and White-fronted Bee-eaters, Brown-hooded Kingfisher, Wire-tailed Swallow, Lesser Striped-swallow and Grey Go-away-bird.
+The list of potential species is long and impressive and includes Crested and Natal Francolins, Yellow-fronted Canary, Red-billed Firefinch, Blue-breasted Cordon-bleu, Village Indigobird, Bronze Mannikin, Pin-tailed Whydah, Village and Spectacled Weavers, Lesser and Southern Masked-weavers, Red-billed Buffalo-weaver, Southern Grey-headed Sparrow, Mariqua, White-breasted, Collared and Scarlet-chested Sunbirds, Violet-backed Starling, Red-billed Oxpecker, Cape Starling, White Helmetshrike, Magpie and Red-backed Shrikes, Black-backed Puffback, Brubru, Chinspot Batis, African Paradise-flycatcher, Ashy Flycatcher, Tawny-flanked Prinia, Rattling Cisticola, Cape Crombec, Yellow-breasted Apalis, White-browed Robin-chat, African Black-headed Oriole, Southern Black-flycatcher, African Pied Wagtail, Southern Yellow-billed, African Grey and Southern Red-billed Hornbills, Green Woodhoopoe, Eurasian (African) Hoopoe, Little, Southern Carmine, European and White-fronted Bee-eaters, Brown-hooded Kingfisher, Wire-tailed Swallow, Lesser Striped-swallow and Grey Go-away-bird.
 Two nights in Kruger.

-Day 13 From Satara we will start our three-day return to Johannesburg by driving straight to the western border of Kruger and on to the Abel Erasmus pass, where we will search for one of Africa's least-seen raptors: the smart Taita Falcon, a pair of which can be seen along the steep cliffs of the pass.
+Day 13 From Satara we will start our three-day return to Johannesburg by driving straight to the western border of Kruger and on to the Abel Erasmus pass, where we will search for one of Africa's least-seen raptors, the smart Taita Falcon, a pair of which can be seen along the steep cliffs of the pass.
 The surrounding rocky hillsides are a good spot to look for Mocking Cliff-chat, Striped Pipit and Jameson's Firefinch.
 Once it becomes too hot we will head for the hills of the Magoebaskloof area for our last stint of forest birding.
-Here we will hope to spot Yellow-streaked Greenbul, the rare Black-fronted Bushshrike, Mountain Wagtail, Cape Batis, Grey Cuckoo-shrike and other forest birds that may have eluded us.
+Here we will hope to spot Yellow-streaked Greenbul, the rare Black-fronted Bushshrike, Mountain Wagtail, Cape Batis, Grey Cuckoo-shrike and other forest birds that might have eluded us so far.
 Two nights in Magoebaskloof.